 The role of email authentication is to confirm that you, the sender, are who you say you are.
 This makes it much harder for spoofers to impersonate you.
 Authentication also improves your email deliverability by providing mail servers with the assurance that they are indeed dealing with you, and only you (not that “J0hn from M1cr0s0ft” guy who urgently needs you to update your credit card).

 When an email is processed by the incoming server set up for your recipient, the results (success or failure) of your authentication efforts are received.
 With this information, the server can then determine if the message should be delivered to an inbox, sent directly to spam, or discarded from the server.

 If your emails are not authenticated at all, there’s a good chance your message will be considered spam or rejected.
-The same may happen if you’ve set up one or more authentication methods, but any of them fail.
+The same may happen if you’ve set up one or more authentication methods, but any of them fails.
 For this reason, quickly setting up a single authentication method can cause more harm than good.
 The best thing you can do is set up multiple methods, and regularly monitor how they affect your emails.

-What are the available options for authenticating emails?
+What are the available email authentication protocols?

 There are several methods that focus on different aspects of email messages.

 Two of the most commonly used methods are SPF and DKIM.
 SPF is a form of email sender authentication.
 It validates if the email was sent from an authorized IP address.
 DKIM, on the other hand, is a form of email domain authentication.
 It checks that email arrives with exactly the same content that was sent.

 Then there’s DMARC, the most sophisticated of these.
 It runs SPF and/or DKIM checks, and then performs an additional alignment check (more on this later).
 Additionally, the email sender can give instructions to the recipient on how to treat messages that fail this test.